Part One: Introduction

 When you’re doing regular updates, it’s a good idea to set them to run when you go to bed.
 Make sure your computer is plugged in and set so that it won’t go to sleep after a certain amount of inactivity.
 Then let it run all night, and in the morning, it should have had plenty of time to work out all the update issues it needed to; your mansion will be ready to move into.

 If you absolutely cannot get your computer to install the update on its own, it may be time to bring in a recovery backup.
 This will do a few things; for one, it will make sure none of your files get lost in the update shuffle.
 But for another, it will act as a sort of air rescue for your lost computer operating system.

 So let’s go back to our road trip metaphor from earlier.
 Running a backup would be like going back in time and making sure you had a road map and plenty of coffee on hand during your trip.
 This time, you don’t fall asleep, you catch every turn you take, and you get where you’re going just fine.

 You can boot your computer into recovery mode by starting it back up or restarting it.
 When the apple logo appears on the screen, press Command+R. This will allow you to connect to the internet to get a new operating system download to start the process over.

 If you’re trying to recover data from a Mac that has crashed, check out Recoverit by Wondershare.
-We can help you rescue all your deleted files and restore everything back to your device.
-Download Recoverit for Mac and get started saving your files today.
+We can help you rescue all your deleted files and restore everything to your device.
+Download Recoverit Data Recovery for Mac and get started saving your files today.